Vaira Maalai: Plot

 Rangasamy and Mohan are college students studying in Chennai.
-Rangasamy bets that he will make another college student, Kamala, dance at his birthday party for 1000 rupees.
-He goes to Coimbatore with Mohan to get money from his uncle Sambantham.
+Rangasamy bets 1000 rupees that he will make another college student, Kamala, dance at his birthday party.
+He goes to Coimbatore with Mohan to get the wager money from his uncle Sambantham.
 Kamala also goes with them.
 He has his own house in Coimbatore.
 But he stays with Mohan and plans to take his mother's diamond necklace for his bet.
-He meets a girl, Shantha and falls in love with her.
+He meets a girl, Shantha, and falls in love with her.
 But Shantha's brother Mani takes her away before Rangan makes contact.

 Sambantham has rented Rangan's house to Shantha's father Paramasivam.
 Rangan, without knowing this, goes to his home.
 There is a lunatic in the house and Rangan get out of the house from the lunatic's clutches.
 He asks his uncle Sambandam for money.
 Sambandam tells him to marry Paramasivam's daughter Shantha if he wants the money.
 Rangasamy does not know that Shantha is the girl whom he had seen earlier and fallen in love.
 He tells his uncle that he will earn money and then marry Shantha.

 In the meantime Kamala sends Mohan disguised as Rangasamy, to Paramasivam's house to see the girl.
 Shantha's brother Mani disguises himself as a girl and makes Mohan to suffer in the clutches of the lunatic.

 Kamala forces Rangasamy for the money and he goes back to his house to take his mother's diamond necklace.
 Again he gets caught in the clutches of the lunatic.
 Shantha helps him to escape.